How to Find Outlier Videos on YouTube

 Recognizing Patterns in Outliers

 The real value comes from understanding WHY certain videos become outliers.
 Look for commonalities across multiple outliers.
+Tools like Social Blade can help you track public channel metrics, while YouTube Analytics provides deeper data for your own videos.

 Topic Patterns